-Copies of drawings for the building and fire protection and life safety systems installed are required.
-Alternatively, Burns Fire Code Solutions can prepare floor layout drawings.
+Review copies of drawings for the building and fire protection and life safety systems installed are required.

-A walkthrough of the entire building and site is required.
+Conduct a walkthrough of the entire building and site.
 This includes access to all public and secured areas of the building.
 The site audit is to confirm,

 Drawing accuracy